nk56399/MIST4610-Project1-Group-8/README.md

 5. Books

-Which books contain the word “Fiction” in their titles and who wrote them?
+Question:Which books contain the word “Fiction” in their titles and who wrote them?

 <img width="894" height="528" alt="image" src="https://github.com/user-attachments/assets/3c555a92-b363-4586-a5ab-7f20d2e2addc" />